TJ

 • Free parking

 • We will provide snacks as well as breakfast, lunch, and dinner to participants.
-Gluten free and vegetarian options will be available.
+Gluten free and vegan options will be available.
 No guarantee of a kitchen free of cross contamination for highly gluten sensitive individuals.
+Full meals start with breakfast on Friday and end with breakfast on Sunday.

 • Access to all outdoor amenities listed in the “Camp Saturna Information” section (with the potential exceptions listed in that section.)